4ntoined/pokemonpy-package/log.md

 ## pokemonpy-package log

 ### v0.2.6
-#### Pre-Doubles
+Title: **Pre-Doubles**

-Date: 2024 September 3
+Date: 2024 September 6
 * UPDATE: Trainer call-outs updated and randomized.
 * UPDATE: New cheat code introduced.
-* UPDATE: Added a switch the change the CPU trainer's logic + a new logic option: random.
+* UPDATE: Added a switch to change the CPU trainer's logic + a new logic option: random.
-* UPDATE: Parties preloaded via the config file are loaded into the player's party list before their game-generated starters.
+* UPDATE: Parties preloaded via the config file are loaded into the player's party list before the game-generated starter parties.
 The first pre-loaded party will be equipped when the game starts.
 * UPDATE: The player can now rename their parties.
-* TECHNICAL UPDATE: Switching Pokémon in-battle is a function now.
+* TECHNICAL UPDATE: Switching Pokémon in battle is a function now.

 ### v0.2.5

-#### Moves ((Part 1))
+Title: **Moves ((Part 1))**

 Date: 2024 August 18
 * UPDATE: Big focus on moves.
 	* 100+ new moves with a focus on signature moves and status moves.